mattmess1221/TabbyChat-2/README.md

 TabbyChat 2 has an API, which the addons will be built on top of.

 ## Building
-To build, simply run the build script (`build.bat` on Windows, or `build.sh` on Linux/Mac).
+To build, run the following commands.
+Git is required to be installed.
- If you have trouble, you may want to run each item individually.
 ```
 git submodule update --init --recursive
 gradlew setupCIWorkspace